my-LinkedIn/project-euler/README.md

 I just used [Online Factor Compiler](https://www.tutorialspoint.com/execute_factor_online.php) to harness them.
 Feel free to do the same... just by `Copy and Paste` and basta.

+I begin now to have a good grasp of what is the [Forth](https://www.tutorialspoint.com/execute_factor_online.php) language is like.

 ## Problem #1

 ```factor